Alzey: Jewish History

 Jews appeared once again in town only by the 17th century, and the first synagogue was built only by 1791.
 Several documents from around 1670, depict disputes between Joseph Simon Jessel, a Jew who lived in Alzey and the town butchers, regarding his wish to open a business.
-On another dispute between him and a neighbor who sold his house to Jessel but refused to evacuate, the verdict blamed both sides - Jessel for it was "unthinkable that a Jew will hit a Christian", and the neighbor for not evacuating the house.
+On another dispute between him and a neighbor who sold his house to Jessel but refused to evacuate, the verdict blamed both sides — Jessel for it was "unthinkable that a Jew will hit a Christian", and the neighbor for not evacuating the house.
 Nevertheless, the Count of Palatine Zweibrücken protected the Jews, whose high taxes were a dominant factor of his income.

 In 1789, there were 21 Jewish households in town.

 During the 18th century, most of the town Jews were established if not rich. in 1710, a Jew called Simcha Deidesheimer founded a large Matzo factory that existed until 1925 and exported its products to France and Italy.
 In addition, two brothers named Levy opened a porcelain factory in town in 1770.

 The community had a local cemetery Alzey was the hometown of well-known family Belmont; In 1844, Jewish Shimon Belmont (the ancestor of American politicians August Belmont and August Belmont JR. was elected as the president of the 'Narhalle' carnival, which he initiated, intended for the town's high classes.
 He donated some money to the cemetery and other community facilities.

 Eight of Alzey Jews died as soldiers during World War I.

 According to town municipality, 76 Jews were expelled from the town to Nazi concentration camps around Europe.

 In 1954, one Jew returned to Alzey.

 Politics

 Town council

-The council is made up of 32 part-time council members who were elected at the municipal election held on 26 May 2019, and the full-time mayor as chairman.
-The seats are apportioned thus:
+The council is made up of 36 part-time council members (the number increased from 32 in 2024 because of population increases), who are elected at the municipal elections held every five years, and the full-time mayor as chairman.
+The seats are allocated as follows: